of The Order of Saint Luke

 The name of the organization shall be “The Order of Saint Luke,” hereinafter referred to as “The Order.”

 ARTICLE II – MISSION AND VISION

-The Order of Saint Luke is a dispersed religious community, lay and clergy, male and female, dedicated to sacramental and liturgical scholarship, education and practice.
-It is historically grounded in the Wesleyan tradition and is affiliated with The United Methodist Church.
+The Order is a dispersed, ecumenical, religious community; lay and clergy, regardless of gender, dedicated to sacramental and liturgical scholarship, education and practice.
+It was founded out of the Methodist Church and is historically grounded in the Wesleyan tradition.

 ARTICLE III -PURPOSE OF THE ORDER